pepopowitz/cypress-is-neat/slides/src/04-cypress-at-artsy.md

 remember?

+Very early into writing Cypress tests,

-Before we even started, we wanted to figure out how we would approach the data issue.
+you'll need to figure out how to approach the data issue.

 ---